Mississauga City Centre: Institutions

-Mississauga's largest public library, the Central Library, is located at 301 Burnhamthorpe Road West at the corner of Living Arts Drive.
+Mississauga's largest public library, the Hazel McCallion Central Library, is located at 301 Burnhamthorpe Road West at the corner of Living Arts Drive.
 The city's YMCA is located at 325 Burnhamthorpe West, across the street from the Central Library.
 Living Arts Centre, a performing arts venue, opened in 1997.
 A satellite campus of Sheridan College, the Hazel McCallion Campus, is also located in the city centre at 4180 Duke of York Boulevard at Rathburn Road.
 Its first phase opened in 2011.
+TriOS College also has a small campus at 55 City Centre Drive.
+Celebration Square is home to festivals and concerts, as well as frequent movie screenings for the downtown core's residents to enjoy.
+During the spring and summer, farmer's markets can be found.
+Additionally, food trucks, a sports field, an amphitheatre, a splash pad (which doubles as a skating rink in the winter) and a garden.

 Transportation

 Public transit

 Mississauga City Centre is well-served by MiWay and GO Transit.
 The City Centre Transit Terminal is the city's main transit terminal and hosts 21 MiWay bus routes and one Brampton Transit–operated bus rapid transit (named Züm) route.
 GO Transit buses serve the nearby Square One Bus Terminal.
 The under-construction Hurontario LRT will serve the terminal via a spur along Rathburn Road.